 - The time, date and location of the Judicial Board Hearing.

 The referred student has the right to show cause to the Moderator as to why any member of the Judicial Board pool should be removed because of possible prejudice.
-If a student wishes to have a member of the Judicial Board pool removed, the student must notify the Moderator in writing at least 48 hours prior to the first scheduled Judicial Board Hearing.
+If a student wishes to have a member of the Judicial Board pool removed, the student must notify the Moderator in writing at leasttwo business days prior to the first scheduled Judicial Board Hearing.
 Any member of the Judicial Board pool has an obligation to disqualify him/herself if he/she has any personal interest in the case.

 The Moderator will set a date by which all materials for the judicial hearing will be sent to the Judicial Board.
 Materials turned into the Moderator after that date will be sent to the Judicial Board if feasible.

-Reasonable efforts will be made to have the first session of the Judicial Board Hearing within 7 business days after the referred student has been notified of the above.
+Reasonable efforts will be made to have the first session of the Judicial Board Hearing within seven business days after the referred student has been notified of the above.
+However, the University reserves the right to extend this time limit, in its sole discretion, in order to ensure a proper review of all relevant material:

 At the discretion of the Judicial Board, more than one hearing session may be necessary before a final determination is made.